dnakamuraz/prepDyn/README.md

 **prepDyn** is a collection of Python scripts to facilitate the preprocessing of input sequences for dynamic homology.

 In dynamic homology, data should be preprocessed to distinguish differences in sequence length resulting from missing data or insertion-deletion events to avoid grouping from artifacts.
 However, previous empirical studies using POY (Wheeler et al. 2015) and PhyG (Wheeler et al. 2024) manually preprocessed data with varying approaches (e.g. Grant et al. 2006; Nakamura et al. 2025).
-Here we present **prepDyn**, a collection of Python scripts to facilitate the preprocessing of input sequences to POY/PhyG. **prepDyn** comprises four steps: (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) partitioning.
+Here we present **prepDyn**, a collection of Python scripts to facilitate the preprocessing of input sequences to POY/PhyG.
+The main script `prepDyn.py` comprises four steps: (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) partitioning.

 Copyright (C) Daniel Y. M. Nakamura 2025